-Welcome to the Governors’ section of The Bridges Federation website.
+Welcome to the Governors’ section of the website.
 Its aim is to provide information on the role of the governing body and to help you to become more familiar with all the governors One of the main aims of the governing body is to make the governors better known to parents and others who have a stake in the life and wellbeing of the school.
 These ‘pen pictures’ have been written by the governors themselves and should help everyone get to know the governors a little more.

-Robyn Press I am the Chair of Governors of The Bridges Federation.
+Robyn Press I am the Chair of Governors of Learning Improvement Team.
 When I came to live in Wiggenhall St Germans over 30 years ago I immediately became a governor and my three children went to St Germans School.
 I am involved with lots of aspects of village life and love living in a small community.
 We live in changing times and the schools have evolved and now we are a three school federation, with staff given the opportunity to engage with new ideas and to make their lessons and the wider environment as stimulating as possible which I believe enables the children to learn, grow and reach their full potential.
-I enjoy being part of the friendly and hardworking governing body that supports the Federations’ dedicated staff.
+I enjoy being part of the friendly and hardworking governing body that supports the dedicated staff.
 This is evident when we spend time in school with the children, which is certainly one of the highlights of the role.

 Mark Beeby I have been a governor for 8 years and despite my youngest son leaving primary education this year I am still very committed and enthusiastic about the role.
-I am currently chair of the Premises Committee and have also worked on several other projects including a review of ICT across the Federation and most notably the refurbishment and extension of the St Germans school building.
-I live in St Germans and am married with 2 children who have both been schooled in the Federation but now attend Secondary School.
+I am currently chair of the Premises Committee and have also worked on several other projects including a review of ICT across the schols and most notably the refurbishment and extension of the St Germans school building.
+I live in St Germans and am married with 2 children who have both been schooled in the school but now attend Secondary School.
 My career background is in ICT.
-I am proud to be a governor of the Bridges Federation and look forward to continuing to serve in the role.
+I am proud to be a governor and look forward to continuing to serve in the role.
 I believe that our schools have a great deal to offer the children from all three villages and there is much to be gained by working together while at the same time celebrating our differences.